AbeHandler/ReactTimeline/README.md

-A standalone interactive timeline plot, used in [Rookie](https://arxiv.org/pdf/1708.01944.pdf).
+A standalone interactive timeline plot built w/ React and SVG and used in [Rookie](https://arxiv.org/pdf/1708.01944.pdf).

 #### Setup